MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Kill all the Light-Eaters ASAP
 - Do plate dance, get Brand Claimer
 - Claim the Vessel of Oryx's Brand, obtain life privilege
-- Do a little bit of cosmic trolling by detonating neutrino bombs during darkness channel
+- Put the Dox in Doxology by detonating neutrino bombs during darkness channel
 - Stack on brand holder to survive the ban wave
-- Help out your good friend Oryx by giving him some advanced LASIK on his chest
+- Show Oryx how to solo Crota with some [hardcore cheeto hands](https://media.discordapp.net/attachments/981996380698603581/1013505892962029658/sweatcicle.gif)
 - Get flinched by the thrall and whiff the crit, speak a word of it to no one
 - Survive the wacky Warioware minigame